adrhill/julia-ml-course/website/index.md

 ## Contents
 ### Lectures
-The course is taught in five weekly sessions of three hours.
+The **first half of the course** is taught in five weekly sessions of three hours.
 In each session, two lectures are taught:

 | Week | Lecture | Content                                           | Exam / Homework |